Yixi-Rao/Comp1110-ass1/README.md

 connections.

 Notice that *indirect* connections are not encoded.
-For example, in the above objective, there is an indirection connection between `(0,0)` and `(2,0)` through island center `(1,1)`, but this indirect connection is not encoded since only *direct* connections are included in the encoding.
+For example, in the above objective, there is an indirect connection between `(0,0)` and `(2,0)` through island center `(1,1)`, but this indirect connection is not encoded since only *direct* connections are included in the encoding.